duttaprat/DeepEnsm/README.md

 ## 2. Algorithm -1

-## 3. Deep Learning Architechture
+## NN
-This folder contains py files for training model which are used to generate final consensus partitionings.
+This folder contains `.ipynb` files for training model which are used to generate final consensus partitionings for approach 2.
+For better use you can use `jupyter notebook` to run the files.

+**NN Model.ipynb**

 ## Contribution